tkalatz/mydataAPI/README.md

 myData Java API in JXB.
 The Java API was created based on version 0.6 of the XSD schemas.

-Follows the main JAVA code of an example service invoice to produce an XML incvoice document:
+Follows the main JAVA code of an example service invoice with 2 lines to produce an XML incvoice document, where org.model.xjc.* is the package that contains all mydata API classes.
 ```java
 package com.mycompany.mydatatest;